cloudinary-devs/cloudinary-product-gallery-js/README.md

 # Cloudinary Product Gallery

-This app shows a basic exmaple of the Cloudinary Product Gallery Widget.
+This app shows a basic example of the Cloudinary Product Gallery Widget.

 To run locally: